Springfield Model 1861: History

 The Model 1861 was relatively scarce in the early years of the Civil War (many troops were still using Springfield Model 1842 smoothbore muskets and Springfield Model 1816 flintlock muskets converted to percussion cap primers due to better reliability and weather resistance, both in .69 caliber).
 It is unlikely that any of these were available for use in the First Battle of Bull Run.
 However, over time, more and more regiments began receiving Model 1861 rifled muskets, though this upgrade appeared somewhat quicker in the Eastern Theater of Operations.
 Over 1,000,000 Model 1861 rifled muskets were produced, with the Springfield Armory increasing its production during the war by contracting out to twenty other firms in the Union.

+William Hahn served as the New York importer responsible for bringing approximately less than 500 German-handmade M1861 Springfield to the United States; these rare firearms, likely produced by Prussian dealer Christian Funk in Saxonian city of Suhl, were delivered to the U.S. Ordnance Department in two lots in 1862.

 The number of Model 1861 rifled muskets produced by the Springfield Armory was 265,129 between January 1, 1861 and December 31, 1863.
+The Confederate armory produced a standard essentially of the Springfield Model 61.

-The Model 1861 was a step forward in U.S. small arms design, being the first rifled shoulder weapon adopted and widely issued as the primary infantry weapon (earlier U.S. martial rifles such as the Harpers Ferry Model 1803 rifle were issued to riflemen rather than the infantry as a whole and production and issuance of the Model 1855 prior to the war had been limited by comparison to the Model 1855).
+The Model 1861 was a step forward in U.S. small arms design, being the first rifled shoulder weapon adopted and widely issued as the primary infantry weapon (earlier U.S. martial rifles such as the Harpers Ferry Model 1803 rifle were issued to riflemen rather than the infantry as a whole and production and issuance of the Model 1855 prior to the war had been limited by comparison to the Model 1861).
 However, some argue that its impact on the Civil War has been overstated.
 While more accurate in the hands of an experienced marksman, the rifled musket's accuracy was often lost in the hands of recruits who received only limited marksmanship training (the emphasis was on rate of fire).
 Further, most Civil War firefights were waged at a relatively close range using massed-fire tactics, minimizing the effect of the new rifled musket's long-range accuracy.
 Lastly, the .58 caliber bullet, when fired, followed a high parabolic trajectory.
 As a result, many inexperienced soldiers who did not adjust their sights would shoot over their enemies' heads in combat.
 There are numerous accounts of this happening in the war's earlier battles.
 With this in mind, soldiers were often instructed to aim low.
 Due to the width of the front sight on the Model 1861 Special the only bayonet that would fit was the Collins manufactured bayonet.